Raccoon: Distribution in North America

 Raccoons are common throughout North America from Canada to Panama, where the subspecies Procyon lotor pumilus coexists with the crab-eating raccoon (Procyon cancrivorus).
-The population on Hispaniola was exterminated as early as 1513 by Spanish colonists who hunted them for their meat.
-Raccoons were also exterminated in Cuba and Jamaica, where the last sightings were reported in 1687.
-The Barbados raccoon became extinct relatively recently, in 1964.
+The population on Hispaniola was exterminated by Spanish colonists who hunted them for their meat; the historian Oviedo said in 1513 that they were extirpated.
+Raccoons were also exterminated in Cuba and Jamaica; the last sighting in Jamaica was reported in 1687.
+The Barbados raccoon became extinct relatively recently, with the last sighting in 1964.
 When they were still considered separate species, the Bahamas raccoon, Guadeloupe raccoon, and Tres Marias raccoon were classified as endangered by the IUCN in 1996.